nusrathdev/goodfix/README.md

 ---

-**GoodFix** - Making university life better, one complaint at a time! 🎓✨
+**goodfix** - Making university life better, one complaint at a time! 🎓✨